-- 7. Arranges for and maintains documentation that all persons, prior to employment, are free from Tuberculosis (TB) in a communicable state as defined by the LAC 51:II.Chapter 5to reduce the risk of such infections in members and staff.
-Results from testing performed over thirty (30) days prior to date of employment will not be accepted as meeting this requirement; - 8.
-Establishes and maintains written policies and procedures inclusive of drug testing staff to ensure an alcohol and drug-free workplace and a workforce free of substance use.
+- 7. Establishes and maintains written policies and procedures inclusive of drug testing staff to ensure an alcohol and drug-free workplace and a workforce free of substance use.
+(See Appendix D); - 8.
+Maintains documentation that all direct care staff, who are required to complete First Aid, cardiopulmonary resuscitation (CPR) and seizure assessment training, complete American Heart Association (AHA) recognized training within ninety (90) days of hire, which must be renewed within a time period recommended by the AHA.
 (See Appendix D); - 9.
-Maintains documentation that all direct care staff, who are required to complete First Aid, cardiopulmonary resuscitation (CPR) and seizure assessment training, complete American Heart Association (AHA) recognized training within ninety (90) days of hire, which shall be renewed within a time period recommended by the AHA.
-(See Appendix D); - 10.
-Maintains documentation of verification of completion of required trainings for all staff; and - 11.
-Ensures and maintains documentation that all non-licensed persons employed by the organization complete training in a recognized Crisis Intervention curriculum prior to handling or managing crisis responses, which shall be updated annually.
+Maintains documentation of verification of completion of required trainings for all staff; and - 10.
+Ensures and maintains documentation that all non-licensed persons employed by the organization complete training in a recognized Crisis Intervention curriculum prior to handling or managing crisis responses, which must be updated annually.